 Myopia Management

 Progressive myopia, or nearsightedness, has many ocular health implications.
-If you or your child’s nearsightedness is high or increasing, there is higher risk for retinal detachments, glaucoma, and myopic retinal degeneration, along with having to have a thicker glasses lens that causes peripheral distortion and makes things appear smaller than they actually are.
-There are several new treatments to slow down the progression of nearsightedness with use of specialized contact lenses, nightly eyedrops, and “night time,” or Ortho-K lenses, thus preventing ocular health issues in the future.
-For a consultation, please call the office to schedule an appointment and Dr. Mark will find the best treatment options with you.
+If you or your child’s nearsightedness is high or increasing, there is greater risk for retinal detachments, glaucoma, and myopic retinal degeneration, along with having thicker glasses lens that causes peripheral distortion and makes things appear smaller than they actually are.
+There are several new treatments to slow down the progression of nearsightedness with use of specialized contact lenses, nightly eyedrops, and/or Ortho-K lenses, thus preventing ocular health issues in the future.
+For a consultation, please call the office to schedule an appointment and Dr. Mark will find the best treatment options for you.

 Based on research, high myopes are more likely to develop serious ocular health issues, including: